weirenong/simpleinterface/README.md

 ### URL Scraping

-If the user provides a URL, SimpleAgent can scrape it and use the page content as context.
+If the user provides a URL, SimpleInterface can scrape it and use the page content as context.

 The flow is: